satya954/DevOps-Tools-QA/Terraform.md

                     ================= Terraform Interview Questions ===================

-1. Resources alreadt exists in the Cloud, so how to configure it with terraform ?
+1. Resources already exists in the Cloud, so how to configure it with terraform ?
 2. What is back end in Terraform.
 3. In terraform you create and automate but somebody manually change the file or Resources how do you troubleshoot ?
 4. In Terraform you create Ec2 instance 1 then you want to create 10 instance how do create ?